qld-gov-au/qg-web-template/readme/deploy.md

 # Deployment

-Please refer to the Confluence pade for details
+Please refer to the Confluence page for details